dearmysoul/xylo/README.md

   # Wood Flooring Company Homepage

   This is a code bundle for Wood Flooring Company Homepage.
-The original project is available at https://www.figma.com/design/RszXoLnFKiXK5FxV9TwuAs/Wood-Flooring-Company-Homepage.

   ## Running the code